 You can use anything and everything, from bittersweet to Ruby to semisweet to milk to white.
 Just know that the less cacao that’s in it, the softer it will be.

 - 1/2 cup heavy cream **

-- 1 tsp vanilla extract
+- 1 tsp vanilla extract optional

-- Cocoa powder nuts, or coconut for rolling
+- cocoa powder for rolling***

 Nutrition is estimated using a food database and is only intended to be used as a guideline for informational purposes.